Hydnellum suaveolens

-Hydnellum suaveolens is an inedible fungus often found beneath conifers.
+Hydnellum suaveolens, commonly known as the fragrant hydnellum mushroom, is a species of fungus.
 It has a funnel-shaped cap that is typically between 5–15 cm in diameter.
 As its name suggests, it has a strong odor of anise or peppermint.

+The species is often found beneath conifers and is inedible.
+Gas chromatographic-mass spectral analysis of diethyl ether extracts from fresh specimens of this fungi showed p-anisaldehyde and coumarin to comprise 30% and 62% respectively of the volatile odor compounds present.